temujin9/mezovy/npcs/hobgoblins/lockeweaver.md

 - The Forge of the Firmament
   - Original Worlds-Hammer: Create Lesser Demiplane 1/week, command word
     - 21,840gp value (1800*7*13/5/3*2)
-    - Primitive construction: an unshaped lump of star-admantium, wrapped in petrified vines
+    - Primitive construction: an unshaped lump of star-adamantium, wrapped in petrified vines
     - Made by an Ancient Master Craftsman as escape method many years ago
     - They also crafted more powerful ones, but this is what Ter could get hold of
     - Also probably the easiest to get hold of, since its in a vault he rarely visits